wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.1 - PartsUnlimitedMRP Overview/Demo 1.1.md

     ![](<media/ci_build_trigger.png>)
 -->
-#### Other well-known tools for Build/CI:
+#### Other well-known build/CI tools:
 * Jenkins
 * Travis CI
 * Team City
 * Cruise Control

 -------------------------------------------------------------------------------
-### Automated Testing // aka Continous Testing
+### Automated Testing // aka Continuous Testing
 Click the **Build** tab in VSTS

-    Visual Studio Team Services include build tasks to make it easy to integrate your build and testing efforts into your release pipelines with rich reporting highlighting build-on-build changes, easy-to-create actionable bugs for regressions and the ability to create and display code coverage with a simple checkbox.
+    Visual Studio Team Services includes build tasks to make it easy to integrate your build and testing efforts into your release pipelines with rich reporting highlighting build-on-build changes, easy-to-create actionable bugs for regressions and the ability to create and display code coverage with a simple checkbox.

-    In MRP, Automated Testing is performed by executing JUnit tests during the CI build but you could go way further than that, executing UI tests, load tests, etc.
+    In MRP, Automated Testing is performed by executing JUnit tests during the CI build but you could go way further than that by executing UI tests, load tests, etc.

 <!--
     VSTS Build Definition executing *JUnit Tests* - [more doc here](https://www.visualstudio.com/en-us/docs/test/continuous-testing/getting-started/continuous-test-java)

     ![](<media/automated_testing.png>)
 -->
-#### Other well-known tools for Automated Testing:
+#### Other well-known automated testing tools:
 * Selenium
 * Cucumber
 * JUnit